kyuupichan/electrumx/docs/protocol-basics.rst

 are sufficient to prove the others valid.

 Using this feature client software only needs to download the headers it is interested in up to the checkpoint.
-HHeaders after the checkpoint must all be downloaded and validated as before.
+Headers after the checkpoint must all be downloaded and validated as before.
 The RPC calls return the merkle root, so to embed a checkpoint in a client simply make an RPC request to a couple of trusted servers for the